 You are required to upload your medical certification to:

 The only way to submit your medical certificate is by using this system.
-All other ways to submit it will be discontinued on August 6, 2021.

 Have you received a CDL downgrade notice?